Yuhao-Zhuang-gif/capstone-ood/CoOp_works/CoOp/COOP.md

 `CFG` means which config file to use, such as `rn50`, `rn101` or `vit_b32` (see `CoOp/configs/trainers/CoOp/`).
 Note that for ImageNet, we use `CoOp/configs/trainers/CoOp/*_ep50.yaml` for all settings (please follow the implementation details shown in the paper).

+'TRAINER' for CoOp is 'CoOp/trainers/coop.py'.
+This is essential for training

 Below we provide examples on how to run CoOp on Caltech101.

 **CLIP + CoOp (M=16, end)**: